NxPKG/khulnasoft-docs/content/dns/dnssec/dnssec-active-migration.md

 $ dig <ZONE_NAME> dnskey @<CLOUDFLARE_NAMESERVER> +noall +answer | grep 256
 ```

-3. Add Cloudflare's ZSK that you fetched in the last step to your previous provider.
+3. Add Khulnasoft's ZSK that you fetched in the last step to your previous provider.

 {{<Aside type="note">}}